-- a) Any expenditure incurred by the Council shall be in accordance with the Council's financial regulations. - b) The Council's financial regulations shall be reviewed once a year.
+- a) Any income or expenditure received or committed by the Council shall be in accordance with the Council's financial regulations. - b) The Council's financial regulations shall be reviewed once a year.

 18. Execution and Sealing of Legal Deeds